MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Teams on VDI with chat and collaboration

 If your organization wants to only use chat and collaboration features in Teams, you can set user-level policies to turn off calling and meeting functionality in Teams.
-For steps on how to do this, see [Appendix B: Turn off calling and meeting functionality in Teams](#appendix-b-turn-off-calling-and-meeting-functionality-in-teams).
+For steps on how to do this, see [Appendix A: Turn off calling and meeting functionality in Teams](#appendix-a-turn-off-calling-and-meeting-functionality-in-teams).

 ### Migrate Teams on VDI with chat and collaboration to Citrix with AV optimization

-If you have an existing implementation of Teams on VDI with chat and collaboration in which you set policies to turn off calling and meeting functionality for Teams users on VDI, and you're migrating to Citrix with AV optimization, use policies to turn on calling and meeting functionality for those Team users.
+If you have an existing implementation of Teams on VDI with chat and collaboration in which you set policies to turn off calling and meeting functionality for Teams users on VDI, and you're migrating to Citrix with AV optimization, set policies to turn on calling and meeting functionality for those Teams users.

-#### Calling
+#### Turn on calling

 Teams includes the built-in AllowCalling calling policy, in which all calling features are turned on.
-Assign the AllowCalling policy to all users in your organization who use Teams in a virtualized environment.
+You can assign the AllowCalling policy or create a custom calling policy and assign it to users in your organization who use Teams in a virtualized environment.

 To view the settings in the AllowCalling policy, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**, and then in the list of policies, click **AllowCalling**.

-#### Meeting
+#### Turn on meeting

 Teams includes the built-in AllOn meeting policy, in which all meeting features are turned on.
-Assign the AllOn policy to all users in your organization who use Teams in a virtualized environment.
+You can assign the AllOn policy or create a custom meeting policy and assign it users in your organization who use Teams in a virtualized environment.

 To view the settings in the AllOn policy, in the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Meeting policies**, and then in the list of policies, click **AllOn**